christopher4040/eye-exercise/README.md

 # Eye Exercise

 ## Description
-This is a fun website of a face with two eyes that follows your mouse pointer all around your screen.
+This is a fun website of a face with two eyes that follows your mouse pointer all around the screen.

 ## Usage
-You can click on [eye-exercise](https://christopher4040.github.io/eye-exercise/) to view the live website.
+You can click on [eye-exercise](https://christopher4040.github.io/eye-exercise/) to look at the website.

 ## Roadmap
 - Add animation to other parts